Contextualized Messages Boost Graph Representations: Graph neural networks

-where \textsc{AGG} and \textsc{COMB} are some aggregation and combination strategies, respectively, $\boldsymbol{H_u}$ is the \textit{multiset} \cite{xu2018powerful} of neighborhood features for node $u$, $\boldsymbol{a_u}$ is the aggregated neighborhood features for node $u$, and $\boldsymbol{h^*_u}$ is the updated feature for node $u$.
-Three simple and established GNNs -- GraphSAGE, GAT, and GIN -- are introduced below.
+where \textsc{AGG} and \textsc{COMB} are some aggregation and combination strategies, respectively, $\boldsymbol{H_u}$ is the \textit{multiset} \citep{xu2018powerful} of neighborhood features for node $u$, $\boldsymbol{a_u}$ is the aggregated neighborhood feature for node $u$, and $\boldsymbol{h^*_u}$ is the updated feature for node $u$.
+Since \textsc{AGG} takes arbitrary-sized \textit{multisets} of neighborhood features as input and transforms them into a single feature, it may be considered a hash function.
+Hence, aggregation and hash functions shall be used interchangeably throughout the paper.